wttech/aet/documentation/src/main/wiki/Comparators.md

 ##### Consumed resource type

-This is name of resource type consumed by defined comparator.
-This is always name of tag definition for comparator.
+This is the name of the resource type consumed by the defined comparator.
+This is always the name of a tag definition for the comparator.

-This name says the system which **resource type** should be consumed by defined comparator.
-When no comparator in system can consume defined resource type, system exception will occur and test will not be performed.
-This solution enables adding new features to the system without system downtime (just by installing new feature bundle).
+This name says the system which **resource type** should be consumed by the defined comparator.
+When no comparator in the system can consume the defined resource type, a system exception will occur and the test will not be performed.
+This solution enables adding new features to the system with no system downtime (just by installing a new feature bundle).

-Each comparator can consume only one type of resource.
+Each comparator can consume only one resource type.

 ##### Module name (comparator)

-This is special parameter, unique name for comparator type treated as interpretation of given resource type.
-System will recognize which implementation of comparator should be called by this name.
-This parameter is required for each comparator but system will assume default comparator for each resource type when no `comparator` property is defined.
+This is a special parameter, a unique name for the comparator type treated as an interpretation of a given resource type.
+The system will recognize which implementation of the comparator should be called by this name.
+This parameter is required for each comparator but system will assume a default comparator for each resource type when no `comparator` property is defined.

-###### Default comparators for consumed resource names
+###### Default comparators for the consumed resource names

 * [[cookie|CookieCollector]] -> [[CookieComparator]],
 * [[js errors|JSErrorsCollector]] -> [[JSErrorsComparator]],